qaptivator/plainimg2/README.md

 ![screenshot4](examples/screenshot4.png)

-when you DONT keep image aspect ratio, it stretchesthe image to the window size like this
+when you DONT keep image aspect ratio, it stretches the image to the window size like this

 ![screenshot5](examples/screenshot5.png)